sydasif/my-pandoc-book/chapters/21-netmiko.md

 ## What is Netmiko?

-Netmiko simplifies SSH management to network devices by providing a unified interface for interacting with devices from different vendors.
+Netmiko streamlines SSH management to network devices by providing a unified interface for interacting with devices from different vendors.
 Its main purposes include:

 - Establishing SSH connections to devices
 - Executing, retrieving, and formatting show commands